tejamx2091/Developer/README.md

 # Hello World! 👋

-I'm [Your Name], a passionate and ambitious software developer with a flair for crafting innovative solutions.
+I'm Karra Teja, a passionate and ambitious React developer with a flair for crafting innovative solutions.
 As a recent graduate, I bring fresh perspectives and a solid foundation in various technologies to the table.

 ## 💻 Skills

-- **Languages:** HTML, CSS, JavaScript, Java
+- **Languages:** HTML, CSS, JavaScript,
 - **Frontend:** React.js
 - **Backend:** Node.js
 - **Database:** SQL